camerenisonfire/ImagoDev/content/pages/1--about/index.md

 title: About
 ---

-A site exploring the connectivity between the creator and creation.
+Exploring the connection between the developer and their work, especially in the realm of creative coding.